jslater89/OpenTafl/README.txt

 exclusively, for instance.)
 Please try several things and let me know what works best for you.

+Note that the AI search time setting supercedes the AI's time usage planning— you can use the search time to cap the AI's thinking time, and thereby set its difficulty.

 4. Version history

 v0.1.9b (released xx/xx/xx):